Back to All Events

 Abel Tasman National Park

-Guided coastal walk and lodging with Wilson Abel Tasman Beachfront Lodges.
+Guided coastal walk and lodging with Wilsons Abel Tasman.

 Experience one of New Zealand’s most celebrated coastal tracks with expert local guides.
 Walk between golden beaches and sculpted headlands, swim in clear bays, and practice yoga each day in extraordinary natural settings.
 The rhythm balances adventure with restoration.

-Itinerary: Monday, 1 March – Wednesday, 3 March 2027 at the Wilson-Abel Tasman Beachfront Lodges.
+Itinerary: Monday, 1 March – Wednesday, 3 March 2027 staying at beachfront lodges, hosted by Wilsons Abel Tasman.

 Day 1: Nelson/Motueka to Awaroa (7 km walk)